By Ryan Myers on Aug 22, 2017 1:00:42 AM

 2b) Drop the misconception that outsourced lead gen / appointment setting is a bad idea.

-Our MSP clients receive at least 5 quality opportunities per month.
+Our managed service provider clients receive at least 5 quality opportunities per month.
 Many of them close deals and achieve positive ROI exceptionally quickly.
 There are many others like us in the space.
 Are there some bad eggs?
 Sure, but when you find the right partner, it can change your business.

 The point being: outsourcing appointment setting can be done, it can be done well, and it can materially (and quickly) impact your bottom line.